The legal costs of buying a house

 TOTAL

-In most quotes solicitors bundle all these searches up into a “Search pack" or just group them all up into a “Searches" line in their quote.
-On average you should be paying between £200-450 for searches depending on where you are in the country.
+In most quotes, solicitors bundle all these searches up into a “Search pack" or group them all up into a “Searches" line in their quote.
+On average, you should expect to pay about £300 for searches.
+This will vary between £200-410 depending on where you are in the country.

 🪪 ID & other checks

-There is a legal requirement that conveyancers make sure that you are who you say you are, and that the money you are using to buy the property is not the proceeds of crime.
+There is a legal requirement that conveyancers make sure that you are who you say you are and that the money you use to buy the property is not the proceeds of crime.

-To do this your conveyancer will do a number of checks, and need you to provide them with a series of documents such as ID and bank statements.
-Most conveyancers can do this digitally now, but some old school conveyancers might still need you to post original paper copies.
+To do this, your conveyancer will do several checks and need you to provide them with documents such as ID and bank statements.
+Most conveyancers can do this digitally now, but some old-school conveyancers might still need you to post original paper copies.

 Type of Check